harshaanth/Supply-Chain-Analytics---Inventory-and-Shipment-Delay-Analysis-Project/README.md

 # Inventory and Shipment Delay Analysis Project

+Tools: Tableau, Dashboards

+Analyzed shipment data using Tableau to improve operational efficiency.
+Calculated and visualized inventory by sales delta for product categories over time.
+Darted products in the supply and demand chart to identify overstocked and understocked products.
+Built KPIs to identify a 61% order delay rate, with a peak in October 2016.
+Calculated order, shipping, and delivery time data to identify delay time and critical areas for demand forecasting and inventory management strategies.
+Enhanced overall supply chain efficiency to reduce delay time

 Click on the link to view and interact with the dashboard: https://public.tableau.com/app/profile/harshaanth.kumar.thiyagaraja.kumar7877/viz/InventoryandShipmentDelayAnalysis/InventoryDashboard

 ## Project Overview